PMArkive/SMEncounterRNGTool/README.md

 - Tapus: Tapus' cry screen before the battle starts
 - Zygarde: "Zygarde has gone into a Poke Ball!"
 - Solgaleo/Lunala: No dialogue, stand in front of it
-- UBs & wild Pokemon: "Use this item" (Honey)
+- UBs & wild Pokemon: "Use this item" (Honey).
+If you would like to find the timing of entering bag, please add 6*(NPC+1) to `Correction`.
 - Type:Null, Porygon, Aerodactyl, Magearna, fossil Pokemon and event Pokemon: "You received xxx!"
 - Crabrawler: "There was a Pokemon feeding on the Berries and it leaped out at you!"
 - Starters: "Having accepted on another, you'll surely be friends for life"